ITRS-Group/cordial/tools/geneos/cmd/tlscmd/README.md

 Manage certificates for [Geneos Secure Communications](https://docs.itrsgroup.com/docs/geneos/current/SSL/ssl_ug.html).

-Sub-commands allow for initialisation, create and renewal of certificates as well as listing details and copying a certificate chain to all other hosts.
+Commands allow for initialisation, create and renewal of certificates as well as listing details and copying a certificate chain to all other hosts.

-The `geneos tls` command provides a number of subcommands to create and manage certificates and instance configurations for encrypted connections.

-Once enabled then all new instances will also have certificates created and configuration set to use secure (encrypted) connections where possible.
+Once initialised then all new instances will also have certificates created and their configuration set to use secure (encrypted) connections where possible.

-The root and signing certificates are only kept on the local server and the `tls sync` command can be used to copy a `chain.pem` file to remote servers.
-Keys are never copied to remote servers by any built-in commands.
+The root and signing certificates are only kept on the local server and the `sync` command can be used to copy a `chain.pem` file to remote servers.
+Keys, which should be kept secure, are never copied to remote servers by any commands.

 * `geneos tls init`